Table of contents:

 Internet Safety Lessons For Elementary Students

-As stay at home teachers, we must rely on available resources.
+As stay-at-home teachers, we must rely on available resources.
 One of the best resources I know of is CommonSense.org.
 They have a large amount of content that is available for us, like “23 Great Lesson Plans for Internet Safety.”
 It offers many videos and lesson plans that we can use to teach Internet safety to our kids, the students in our house.
 The videos and lesson plans are broke down into sections that cover grades K-12.

-This resource is for teachers and parents to create their account and then use the resources to teach Internet safety to elementary students, and up to high school.
+This resource is for teachers and parents to create their accounts and then use the resources to teach Internet safety to elementary students, and up to high school.
 It is not intended as an online learning platform for students themselves, but to enable adults to teach the children.
 Every learning environment is different for each child and it’s the parents who can facilitate the best learning strategies in each case.

 Make it Fun and Interesting

 It’s all about attention span.
 Elementary students are kids, and kids like to have fun.
 While teaching an elementary student about online safety incorporate some stories to keep their interest.
 Teaching by telling a story is a great way to keep a student’s interest.
 It may be about something that happened to you on the Internet or someone you know.
+Keep it entertaining and think of fun ways to teach internet safety to elementary students.

 Here’s a poster you can download for your children’s study area (Pdf format)